malek-decid/decidento-api-doc-slate/source/includes/_articles.md

 ]
 ```

-This endpoint retrieves a list of articles.
+This endpoint retrieves a list of articles according to the query parameters shown below.

 [//]: # (<aside class="warning">Inside HTML code blocks like this one, you can't use Markdown, so use <code>&lt;code&gt;</code> blocks to denote code.</aside>)